ME-ICA/tedana/docs/approach.rst

 * ``aic``: the Akaike Information Criterion (`AIC`_), which is the least aggressive option;
   i.e., returns the largest number of components.
 * ``kic``: the Kullback-Leibler Information Criterion (`KIC`_), which stands in the middle in terms of aggressiveness.
-You can see how KIC related to AIC `here`_.
+You can see how KIC is related to AIC `here`_.
 * ``mdl``: the Minimum Description Length (`MDL`_), which is the most aggressive option;
   i.e. returns the least number of components.
 This option is the **default and recommeded** as we have seen it yields the most reasonable results.